garykphuang/ourgreateststory/Chapter2.md

 While all of this is going on, Gary calls a construction company.

 He is working on getting the roof raised, for the cheap cheap price of two sodas.

+The construction company says that they'll take the job!